AndreiSiu/jeopardy-qa-system/README.md

-# Jeopardy Question ANswering System
+# Jeopardy Question Answering System

 ## Overview
 This project simulates IBM Watson's Jeopardy challenge by processing and answering Jeopardy-style questions.
 It uses Apache Lucene, a high-performance, full-featured text search engine library written in Java, as its Information Retrieval (IR) backbone.